 The result of creating this piece of dynamic content shows on your Submit a Request page.
 You will get two different variations of your title in the Subject Ticket Field, depending on what language you have selected in your Help Center.

 In this example, if you use English as your language in your Help Center, you'll see the following when you submit a ticket:

 However, if you use Spanish ( Español) as your language in your Help Center, you see the following:

 You can also do this for other fields, like the Description field.
 The example below shows two pieces of dynamic content, one for the Title of the ticket field, and the other for the Description of the ticket field.
 The example uses the same steps as above, but also adds a placeholder into the ticket field description.

 The result in Spanish ( Español) :

-As you can see, dynamic content is a powerful tool that makes it really easy to add translations to your ticket fields.
-To read more about dynamic content, see our guide on Providing multiple language support with dynamic content (Professional and Enterprise) .
+To read more about dynamic content, see our guide on Providing multiple language support with dynamic content (Professional and Enterprise).